Kyle-Pantig/passwordvault/SETUP-RATE-LIMITING.md

 # Rate Limiting Setup Guide

-This guide will help you set up login attempt rate limiting for your password vault application.
+This guide will help you set up login attempt rate limiting for your digivault application.

 ## Prerequisites